derricknguyen12/leagueoflegendsbanrates/README.md

 | False       | 0.453945 |     30.875 |
 | True        | 0.500743 |    642.476 |

 To classify whether or not a champion would be considered as someone who is frequently banned, we arbitrarily decided that if a champion reaches threshold of 100 bans, they would be considered frequently banned.
 For example, if a champion were to be banned over 300 times in our dataset, then they would be considered as a banned champion.
-Then we groupby this classification to see the average win rate and banned rate between these 2 groups.
-Champions who are classifed as banned have a higher win rate.
+Then we grouped by this classification to see the average win rate and banned rate between these 2 groups.
+From the table, we see that champions who are classifed as banned have a higher win rate than those who aren't as frequently banned.

 ## Assessment of Missingness

 ### NMAR Analysis

-In our data we believe that columns ban1, ban2, ban3, ban4, ban5 contains some NMAR(not missing at random) because in League of Legends, a team can decide to choose if they want to ban a character or pass and not ban anyone depending on their strategy for the game.
+In our data we believe that columns `ban1`, `ban2`, `ban3`, `ban4`, `ban5` contains some NMAR(not missing at random) because in League of Legends, a team can decide to choose if they want to ban a character or pass and not ban anyone depending on their strategy for the game.

 ### Missingness Dependency

 In this part, we are going to test if the missingness of bans columns depends on other columns.
-The two other columns that we used are league and bans1-5.
-The significance level we choose for both permutation tests is 0.5, and the test statistic is Total Variance Distance (TVD).
+The two other columns that we used are `league` and `bans1-5`.
+The significance level we choose for both permutation tests is 0.05, and the test statistic is Total Variance Distance (TVD).

 First, we perform the permutation test on bans and league, and the missingness of bans on league.